Waddington’s is Canada’s Auction & Appraisal Company

 A significant expansion of the business was realized with the creation of Joyner Waddington’s Canadian Art – a partnership of Canada’s most successful Canadian Fine Art auctioneer, Geoffrey Joyner, and Waddington’s Auctioneers.

-That same year, capitalizing on the booming growth and power of the internet, Waddington’s conducted its first online auction.
+Capitalizing on the booming growth and power of the internet, Waddington’s conducted its first online auction.
 Online auctions have since become an important component for all our departments.

 After several successful years of growth, change and many exciting auctions, Waddington’s returned to its east end roots.
 Our new home is a sleek, concrete and glass facility in Toronto’s busy King Street East Design District.